aerospike/backup-go/cmd/asrestore/readme.md

       --client-login-timeout int   Specifies the login operation timeout for external authentication methods such as LDAP. (default 10000)

 Restore Flags:
   -d, --directory string              The directory that holds the backup files.
 Required, unless --input-file is used.
   -n, --namespace string              Used to restore to a different namespace.
-Example: source-ns,destination-ns.
-  -s, --set string               Only restore the given sets from the backup.
+Example: source-ns,destination-ns -s, --set string                    Only restore the given sets from the backup.
                                       Default: restore all sets.
   -B, --bin-list string               Only restore the given bins in the backup.
                                       If empty, include all bins.
   -R, --no-records                    Don't restore any records.
   -I, --no-indexes                    Don't restore any secondary indexes.
       --no-udfs                       Don't restore any UDFs.
   -w, --parallel int                  The number of restore threads.
 Accepts values from 1-1024 inclusive.
                                       If not set, the default value is automatically calculated and appears as the number of CPUs on your machine.
   -L, --records-per-second int        Limit total returned records per second (rps).
                                       Do not apply rps limit if records-per-second is zero.
       --max-retries int               Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int             Total transaction timeout in milliseconds.
 0 - no timeout. (default 10000) --socket-timeout int            Socket timeout in milliseconds.
 If this value is 0, it's set to --total-timeout.
-                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s The lower bound is 8MiB (maximum size of the Aerospike record).
+                                      If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000)
+  -N, --storage-bandwidth-limit int   The limits for read/write storage bandwidth in MiB/s.
+                                      The lower bound is 8MiB (maximum size of the Aerospike record).
 Default is 0 (no limit).
   -i, --input-file string         Restore from a single backup file.
 Use - for stdin.
                                   Required, unless --directory or --directory-list is used.